src-d/go-kallax/README.md

 ### Suggesting features

 Kallax is a very opinionated ORM that works for us, so changes that make things not work for us or add complexity via configuration will not be considered for adding.
-If we decide not to implement the feature you're suggesting, just keep in mind that it might not be because it is not a good ide, but because it does not work for us.
+If we decide not to implement the feature you're suggesting, just keep in mind that it might not be because it is not a good idea, but because it does not work for us or is not aligned with the direction we want kallax to be moving forward.

 ### Running tests